gowdahruthi11-jpg/nexora/README.md

 Verity detects **manipulation of real evidence** — edits made to a genuine photo or document after it was created.
 It does not attempt to classify whether an image is fully AI-generated from scratch, which is a separate problem requiring a different (trained classifier) approach.

 ---
+## ⚠️ Known Limitations

+- ELA works best with original digital image files.
+- Photos taken of screens, screenshots photographed by a camera, or repeatedly compressed images may show higher ELA variation because of recompression, lighting, and screen-pattern artifacts.
+- ELA is treated as one forensic signal and should be interpreted together with metadata, hashing, and OCR findings rather than as standalone proof of tampering.
+- Verity focuses on detecting manipulation of existing digital evidence; it does not determine whether an image was completely AI-generated.

 ## Team